menriquez-IDM/GitHub-Copilot-Fundamentals-100/lab-handouts/lab04.md

 1. Open the GitHub Copilot Chat window by clicking the **Chat** extension icon

-2. Copy the above code, and paste it into the text area.
-Type the prompt `Refactor the code` at the end of the code and press enter
+2. Select the code in `poorly_written.cs` and type the prompt `Refactor the selected code`

 3. GitHub Copilot chat will give a response that should look similar to the code below: